izzygull/RollTheDice/README.md

 Expressions are computed with a PMDAS order of operation (sorry, no exponentiation).

 Note to self: Use instructions on [this](https://discordpy.readthedocs.io/en/stable/discord.html) website to add bot.

+Code for a roll interpreter written in Rust is in rust-roller